bsdroid/ntrip/trunk/BNC/Example_Configs/00_Readme.txt

 RINEX Observation file and a RINEX Navigation file to carry out a 'Standard Point Positioning' solution in post-processing mode.
 Although this is not a real-time application it requires the BNC host to be connected to the Internet.
-Specify a computation speed, then hit button 'Open Track Map' to open the track map, then hit 'Start' to visualize receiver positions on top of GM/OSM maps.
+Specify a computation speed, then hit button 'Open Map' to open the track map, then hit 'Start' to visualize receiver positions on top of GM/OSM maps.